afarcome/LMrectangular/README.md

 library(xtable)

-Code for the general methods, with a readme giving explanations, is in folder mainCode.
+Code for the general methods is in folder mainCode, with some guidelines.

 To reproduce the main simulation studies in the paper, please read the readme files and execute code in folders: simulationsPers12, simulationsPers10, simulationsPers8.

 To reproduce the sensitivity analyses with respect to B and lambda, please refer to folders sensitivityB and sensitivityLambda

-To download the data and/or reproduce the data analysis, please refer ti folder dataAnalysis
+To download the data and/or reproduce the data analysis, please refer to folder dataAnalysis